andlab-um/RDdishonesty/README.md

-# Dishonesty: reward and self-consistency
+# Reward and self-consistency: Dissecting the role of social brain and cognitive control in moral decisions